Chile Relleno Casserole

-3 Carefully peel and discard the blackened skin off of the chilies.
+3 Peel the blackened skin off the poblanos: Carefully peel and discard the blackened skin off of the chilies.
 Cut off the stem ends.
 Carefully remove the seed pod without tearing the chiles (which you will stuff later).

-5 Preheat oven to 375°F. Spread the tomato sauce over the bottom of an 8x12 inch baking dish.
+5 Spread tomato sauce over bottom of baking dish: Preheat oven to 375°F. Spread the tomato sauce over the bottom of an 8x12 inch baking dish.
 The tomato sauce should be the consistency of a thin spaghetti sauce.
 If it is too thick, thin it out with a little water.